BSc | Undergraduate

 Introduction

 Although the many of our graduates are interested in pursuing careers in teaching, banking and finance, significant numbers develop careers in a wide range of other sectors.
-The following is a list of the major career sectors that have attracted our graduates in recent years:
+The following is a list of the major career sectors which have attracted our graduates in recent years:

 Management Consultancy